mlmeng/learning-library/oci-library/workshop-in-a-box/oci-fast-track/LAB1-Compartments/Introduction.md

 ![](images/oci_console.png)

-From the *Action Menu* (Top left corner), you can reach the available services on our console.
+4. From the *Action Menu* (Top left corner), you can reach the available services on our console.

 ![](images/act_menu.png)

 ## Understanding OCI Basic Concepts

 **Objectives**

+- Understand Regions
 - Understand Availability Domain (AD) concept
 - Understand Compartments
-- Understand Fault Domains

 In this section you’ll learn about OCI’s  high availability architecture.

 **Regions**

 Oracle Cloud Infrastructure is hosted in regions and availability domains.
 A region is a localized geographic area and is composed of one or more availability domains.
 Most Oracle Cloud Infrastructure resources are either region-specific, such as a virtual cloud network, or availability domain-specific, such as a compute instance.
 Regions are completely independent of other regions and can be separated by vast distances—across countries or even continents.
 Generally, you would deploy an application in the region where it is most heavily used, since using nearby resources is faster than using distant resources.
 However, you can also deploy applications in different regions to:
 - mitigate the risk of region-wide events, such as large weather systems or earthquakes.